DIY 4th of July Picnic Blanket

 Let dry and enjoy!
 Works great on a picnic table or the grass, either by itself or layered on top of another blanket.
 You can easily wash the drop cloth and hang dry after use.
 This one had red Koolaid spilled on it and it washed up great. 😉

-Head back to the blog tomorrow to see how I used this blanket for a kids’ Fourth of July party.
+Head back to the blog tomorrow to see how I used this blanket for a kids’ 4th of July picnic.
 I’ll tell you how to make these star lanterns too!